Last updated on February 26, 2026

 #1.
 Yuriko, the Tiger's Shadow

 As for the small ninjas, there are a lot.
 Changeling Outcast, Skullsnatcher, Mistblade Shinobi, and Throat Slitter are all ninja creatures that can trigger the Tiger’s Shadow’s ability.
 You’ll have a lot of ninjutsu triggers to activate since the deck should have plenty of ninjas on top of your commander.
-This makes small unblockable non-Ninja creatures valuable, giving cards like Ornithopter, Triton Shorestalker, and Mist-Cloaked Herald a spot on the list.
+This makes small unblockable non-Ninja creatures valuable, and gives cards like Ornithopter, Triton Shorestalker, and Mist-Cloaked Herald a spot on the list.

-After that just throw in a bunch of ridiculously expensive spells that will hopefully be revealed by Yuriko’s ability.
+After that throw in a bunch of ridiculously expensive spells that will hopefully be revealed by Yuriko’s ability.
 My favorites are Temporal Mastery, Sea Gate Restoration, and Devastation Tide.
-Oh, and don’t forget Sensei’s Divining Top to help stack your deck to get the best triggers possible from Yuriko!
+Oh, and don’t forget Sensei's Divining Top to help stack your deck to get the best triggers possible from Yuriko!

 Decklist: Satoru Umezawa in EDH